intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 This sections contains the instructions to download, compile and install the OpenCV 3.3.0 libraries on the Ubuntu desktop.

 ## Download

+**Note**: if you are behind a firewall, configure your proxy before proceeding with the commands that follow.

 Open a command prompt and type:

 ```